Andyinater/AutoGen_MemoryManager/README.md

 Available to CA only.
 This function will read the entire contents of the memory file to the CA.

 ### rewrite_memory(message)
 Available to MMA only.
-This function will rewrite the entire contents of the memory file to MMA.
+This function will rewrite the entire contents of the memory file.

 ### read_from_memory()
 Available to MMA only.
 This function will read the entire contents of the memory file to the CA.